Blattella asahinai: History and distribution

-The Asian cockroach was first cited and documented in Okinawa Island, Japan in 1981 by Dr. Takayuki Mizukubo, from the National Institute of Agro-Environmental Sciences.
-The introduction of the exotic Asian cockroach to the United States was in 1986 in Lakeland, Florida but at first was believed to be the German species.
+The first reported appearance of the Asian cockroach in the United States was in 1986 in Lakeland, Florida but at first it was believed to be the German species.
 It is believed that the Asian came to Florida through the import of goods from Japan.
 On March 3, 1986, Dr Louis M. Roth received cockroaches of Lakeland, Florida from Dr Philip G. Koehler of Florida Extension Services of the University of Florida for inspection.
 It was noted that a pest control worker referred to them as "German cockroaches" but they could fly readily and were common outdoors.
-The only two species of Blattella present in the United States were the Field cockroach (B. vaga) and the German.
+The only two species of Blattella present in the United States were the field cockroach (B. vaga) and the German.
 Roth was unaware of the Asian species but discovered it and sent several Lakeland specimens to Dr. Mizukubo and he concluded they were B. asahinai.

 Further testing was implemented by the Center for Urban and Structural Entomology at Texas A&M University in September 2007 where they tested the two species through an ethological, morphological and genetic approach in order to confirm the presence of the Asian cockroach in Harris County, Texas.
 Evaluations of DNA gene sequences showed similarities to the German.
 It was found that environmental factors play a significant role in differentiating the two species although there are slight morphological differences.
 It was confirmed that Asian Cockroaches were discovered in Harris County, Texas in May 2006 around the Barker Reservoir, in both urban and undeveloped areas.
-These cockroaches were later also found in the Hunter’s Creek subdivision in greater Houston.
+These cockroaches were later also found in the Hunter's Creek subdivision in greater Houston.
 The Asian cockroach has since expanded throughout much of Florida and is spreading into other southern states.
 In addition to Florida, it is reported in Alabama, Georgia, South Carolina, and Texas.
 In Dothan, Alabama in 2003, there were several reports that stated there were "flying German cockroaches" from Alabama Cooperative Extension System agents, where specimens were obtained for identification.
 Using a male specimen and comparing it to the description of Dr. Mizukubo and Dr. Roth, they confirmed that the specimens were in fact Asians.